The Watercraft Inspection Steward Program is a state-wide effort aimed to prevent the spread of aquatic invasive species.

 During the inspections, which usually last less than 3 minutes, stewards collect important data on where boaters are coming from, headed to next, and if they’re aware of invasive species issues.
 This information helps to inform state-wide programming and enhances the efficiency and effectiveness of the Watercraft Inspection Steward Program.

-Paul Smith’s College Adirondack Watershed Institute (AWI) is seeking to hire several Watershed Stewards for summer 2021.
-Stewards will work 8-10 hours per day, up to 40 hours per week, from May 24th through September 6th.
+Paul Smith’s College Adirondack Watershed Institute (AWI) is seeking to hire Watershed Stewards for summer 2022.
+Stewards will work 8-10 hours per day, up to 40 hours per week, from late May through early Fall.
 Weekend & holiday work is required.
-Part-time work may be available through October 11th, contingent on funding availability.
-Staff will be required to attend a multi-day, paid training the week of May 24th.
-It will be determined later if this training will be on the Paul Smiths Campus, virtual, or a combination and for everyone’s safety is subject to change at any time.

 Hosted by the Western NY PRISM.
 Boat Stewards will be assigned to a single, primary launch, however, there is the potential for coverage needs to require occasional travel to other launches.
 Stewards will receive a mandatory two-day training prior to beginning work at their assigned sites.
 Boat launch sites will be located throughout the WNY PRISM region.
 Sites may be located along Tonawanda Creek/Erie Canal including Holley and Lockport, Buffalo, Niagara River, Allegheny River (Onoville), and Lakes Erie (Sturgeon Point, Hanover), Ontario (Olcott), Bear, Chautauqua, and Cuba.